HTTPArchive/almanac.httparchive.org/src/content/en/2022/sustainability.md

   sql_file="video_autoplay_values.sql"
 ) }}

 More than half of the websites don't use autoplay, which is great.
-But this is a boolean attribute so having it, even with an empty value (or wrong value), triggers autoplay.
+But this is a Boolean attribute so having it, even with an empty value (or wrong value), triggers autoplay.
 For all the reasons mentioned above, this should be avoided for both sustainability and accessibility.

 #### Animations